Ryōko Hirosue: 1995–2000: Beginnings

-2001–2005
+2001–2005: Hollywood debut and international breakthrough

 In 2001, Hirosue made her international film debut in the French Film Wasabi written by Luc Besson and directed by Gérard Krawczyk.
 Not being able to speak French for her role, she had to learn her lines phonetically.
 She also reunited for the fourth time on television with her frequent co-star Yutaka Takenouchi (they starred together in Long Vacation, Beach Boys and Seikimatsu no Uta) in Fuji TV's romantic comedy series Dekichatta Kekkon, starring as an expectant couple who did not know each other well before their one-night stand leading to the planning of a shotgun wedding.
 The series also starred Hiroshi Abe who won Best Supporting Actor at the 30th Television Drama Academy Awards.

 In 2002, Hirosue appeared in the film Renai Shashin and the low-rated television drama Ai Nante Irane Yo, Natsu before capping the year in the family drama series Otousan.
 She reunited with her Summer Snow lead co-star, Tsuyoshi Dōmoto, in 2003's romance series Moto Kare.
 Her portrayal as the initially flippant ex-girlfriend, Makoto Saeki, won her "Best Supporting Actress" yet again at the 38th Television Drama Academy Awards.

-Hirosue married model Takahiro Okazawa on 17 January 2004 and gave birth to her son on 10 April 2004.
-They later divorced in March 2008.
+Hirosue married model Takahiro Okazawa on December 2003.
+And gave birth to her first child in 2004.
 Her marriage and new motherhood decreased her workload and she only made one appearance in 2004 in the film Hana and Alice and one appearance on 2005's Fuji TV's romance drama Slow Dance.

-2006–2023
+2006–2023: Continued success, Shukan Bunshun report, and hiatus

 Hirosue returned to film and television in 2006 by appearing in three television dramas, a TV movie and a film.
 In 2007, she co-starred for the third time with Hiroshi Abe (her fellow actor in Dekichatta Kekkon and Haruka Naru Yakusoku) in the film Bubble Fiction: Boom or Bust.
 She also appeared in two TV movies, Mama ga Ryori o Tsukuru Wake, broadcast by Fuji TV, and Long Wedding Road!, which was broadcast by TBS.
 Hirosue also made a guest appearance in the third episode, "Rattles", of the detective series Galileo.

 She had a supporting role in NTV's comedy series Yasuko to Kenji in 2008.

 She portrayed Mika Kobayashi opposite Masahiro Motoki in the 2008 Japanese film Departures, which won the 81st Academy Awards Best Foreign Language Film.

 In 2009, she is starring in the remake of the mystery film Zero Focus and the adaptation to film of the novel Villon's Wife by Osamu Dazai.

 She co-starred in the 2010 film Flowers with Yū Aoi, Kyōka Suzuki, Yūko Takeuchi, Rena Tanaka and Yukie Nakama.

-in 2026, Hirose started Fuji TV series Naomi and Kaneko is based Hideo Okuda's novel with same name.
+In 2016, Hirose started Fuji TV series Naomi and Kaneko is based Hideo Okuda's novel with same name.

-In June 2023, in light of her affair incident, she announced that she would be retiring from the entertainment industry.
+In June 2023, after her affair was exposed by the tabloid magazine Shukan Bunshun, she announced she would retire from the entertainment industry.